Featured Trail: Discovering Tracy Shore

 For me, the deep woods beauty of these green-draped rocky ledges, accompanied by a soundtrack of bubbling brook, sweet birdsong, and a whisper of wind in the pines, make this one of those rare trails that are every bit as worthwhile as the view at the end.

 And indeed it is a spectacular view.
-The end of the trail brings one to weathered cliffs high above Johns Cove – so high, in fact, that we are at eye level with the tops of the pines.
+The end of the trail brings one to weathered cliffs high above Jones Cove – so high, in fact, that we are at eye level with the tops of the pines.
 We stay to watch a sailboat glide past heading upriver, then turn back to the trail.

 For more information about Tracy Shore and Garber Overlook Preserves, including directions and a trail map, click here.